GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/solutions.md

         gsutil cp ./piped-piper/documents/*.pdf gs://$(gcloud config get project)-documents/HR-Policies
         ```
 1. In the DialogFlow Console go to the **Build** panel on the left and click on **Start Page**.
 Then click **Add State Handler** and select **Data Store** and then click **Apply**
-1. Click the `+` icon to add a Data Store then click **Create Vertex AI Search and Conversation app**
+1. Click the **+** icon to add a Data Store and a new **Data stores** panel will open up on the right.
-1. This opens up the [Vertex AI Agent Builder](https://console.cloud.google.com/gen-app-builder/engines/create) where you can create the data store by pointing to your GCS bucket
-1. Enter our company name: "Piped Piper"
-1. Your agent name will be pre-populated with the value you gave earlier.
-Click Continue.
+1. Click in the drop down list for type **Unstructured Documents**
+1. Select **+ Create data store**
+1. This will open up a new browser tab with the Agent Builder console:
+    1. Click **SELECT** for Cloud Storage
-1. Click **Create New Data Store** and select **Cloud Storage**.
-Click on **Browse** and find the folder in GCS where the PDFs were uploaded.
-Click Continue.
+    1. On the next page, select **Unstructured documents** and browse to the `HR-Policies` folder in GCS where you unzipped all the PDFs documents at the beginning of this challenge.
+    1. Click **CONTINUE**
-1. Give the Data Store a name and click **Create**
+    1. Give your data store a name such as `piped-piper-hr-docs`

-> **NOTE**: At this point you have created a Data Store that is processing your PDFs, indexing them and making them available for searching and summarization

-> **NOTE:** Indexing can take about 5-10 minutes for the given documents

----
----
-**START HERE, NEED TO FIGURE OUT WHY PDF DOCS AREN'T WORKING**
----
----
+    1. Click **CREATE**

+> **NOTE**: Your new data store can take 10+ minutes to fully ingest all of the PDF documents.
+If you click into the data store on the Agent Builder page, you can watch its progress.

+1. When your data store is ready, go back to the **Build** panel, select the **Start Page**, click the **+** next to **Data stores**
+1. Click in the drop down list for type **Unstructured Documents**
+1. Select the new `piped-piper-hr-docs` data store.
+    1. **NOTE:** Until your data store is fully ingested, it will not show up in the drop down box.
+If you still don't see it, try refreshing the browser.
+1. Click **Save** at the top of the panel.
-10. Test the agent with some questions from the documents, for example:
+1. Test the agent with some questions from the documents, for example:
-    1. "What is our vacation policy?"
+    1. "What is our paid time off policy?"
     1. "What types of termination are there?"
     1. "What is our leave policy?"

-You can also ask follow up questions as the Agent keeps the conversation context.
+You can also ask follow up questions because the Agent keeps the conversation context.

 ## Challenge 4